 Mouthfeel is quite what it sounds like.
 Thus, we can describe it as the physical sensation a particular food or drink creates in our mouth.
 However, it’s different from the flavor.
 Furthermore, it’s not only how the tea feels in our mouth, but also the sensation we get on our palate after we’ve already drunk the tea.

 In Chinese, the combination of mouthfeel and aftertaste is referred to as “hui gan.”
 You may often hear of this in tea terminology.
 To sum it up, mouthfeel is really how the food or drink feels.

 Particularly hui gan is quite an elusive term, and tea connoisseurs still debate its definition, much like cha qi.
-Thus, if we had to describe it, we could say that it is a pleasant lingering sweetness after some initial astringency.
-Furthermore, a cooling sensation that coats the back of our throat.
-Nonetheless, overall we can describe it as a long lingering flavor of the tea that stays with us past the tea session.
+Furthermore, it has two different meanings.
+One refers to the aftertaste that stays in our mouth cavity after swallowing the tea liquor.
+It might be tied to a particular fragrance notes, a feeling of the tea soup's texture, or simply the cooling sensation that coats the back of our throat.
+The other meaning refers to a pleasant lingering sweetness after some initial astringency.
+Overall we can describe it as a long lingering flavor of the tea that stays with us past the tea session.

 In scientific terms, the mouthfeel is actually quite important.
 In large, our brains decide if we like a particular tea or not based on the mouthfeel.
 For example, many people can’t stand an astringent mouthfeel, while others are pretty fond of moderately astringent teas!

 There’s actually a very particular study of these concepts, called food rheology.
 However, we’ll try explaining it in clear terms and relating to, of course, tea.